zobornost/Dendron/notes/unholy.rules.heroic.md

 |       | - Fail.                                        |
 | 15+   | Succeed.                                       |

-When you try to _manipulate_, persuade, or deceive someone, roll 1D20 and add your Charisma:
+When you try to manipulate, persuade, or deceive a group or an individual, roll 1D20 and add your Charisma:

 | Roll  | Result                                 |
 |-------|----------------------------------------|